Skip to Main Content

 MSN 6470 - Organizational Leadership in Healthcare - 3 credits

 The course defines interventions, and their operation to proactively build a culture of patient safety.
 The course identifies themes and patterns within organizational systems and places for potential improvement.
 Guidelines and goals from national organizations and regulatory agencies are analyzed including the Joint Commission, Agency for Healthcare Research and Quality (AHRQ), the National Quality Forum (NQF), the National Academy of Medicine, National Patient Safety Goals, and the Institute for Healthcare Improvement (IHI).
 Students explore the use of data and analytics essential to advancing organizational performance.
-Students develop the business, financial management and human resource management skills used by nurse leaders and administrators to improve health care outcomes.
+Students develop the business, financial management, and human resource management skills used by nurse leaders and administrators to improve health care outcomes.
 The course focuses on the collaboration, consultation, communication and leadership skills necessary to assure patient safety throughout the health care system and over transitions of care.

-MSN 6500 - Advanced Pharmacology - 3 credits
+MSN 6550 - Advanced Care and Clinical Reasoning: Integrating Concepts of Health Assessment, Pathophysiology and Pharmacology - 3 credits

 MSN 6600 - Informatics and Health Information Management - 3 credits